frenetic-lang/tutorials/OxMonitor/index.md

 policy, it is too coarse grained to implement the desired monitoring policy.

-#### Programming Task 1

-Augment `Monitor.ml` to build a flow table.
-The forwarding logic only requires two rules&mdash;one for ICMP and the other for non-ICMP traffic&mdash;but we will need additional rules to ensure that we have sufficiently fine-grained counters.
-Once we have determined these rules, add the `switch_connected` function to `Monitor.ml` and install them using `send_flow_mod`.
+Copy `Monitor1.ml` to a new file `Monitor2.ml` and build a flow table.
+The forwarding logic above requires two rules&mdash;one for ICMP and the other for non-ICMP traffic&mdash;but we will need additional rules to ensure that we have sufficiently fine-grained counters.

-#### Programming Task 2

-As shown in the previous task, we cannot write a single OpenFlow pattern that matches both HTTP requests and replies.
+In particular, we cannot write a single OpenFlow pattern that matches both HTTP requests and replies.
 You need to match them separately, using two rules, which will give you two counters.
 Therefore, you need to read each counter independently and